From Army Nurse to Paralympic Triathlete

-Fourteen years of active duty can contribute to wear and tear on the body, so when Kelly’s knee pain persisted through her career, doctors blamed parachuting, running, or a low-key injury from a deployment.
+Fourteen years of active duty can contribute to wear and tear on the body, so when Kelly’s left leg pain persisted through her career, doctors blamed parachuting, running, or a low-key injury from a deployment.
 There were no abnormal findings on imaging tests, and annual physicals produced the same results.

 Still, the pain continued.

 During her service at BAMC, she was able to take advantage of more advanced MRI techniques.
 At first, the MRI revealed a mass of what looked to be a collection of blood vessels.
 Doctors moved quickly to stop blood flow to the area to keep it from growing.